 Lorie handles administrative issues for the Executive and Deputy Executive Director which includes investigation of customer issues, complaints, and request for information.
 She directs those issues to the proper department for response.

-Jessica Wright, Manager of Water Quality Programs
+CourtneyTaylor, Manager of Water Quality Programs

-Courtney Taylor, Water Quality Data Specialist
+Wesley Harris, Water Quality Data & Field Specialist